- Army Fee Assistance is the Army’s contribution toward the total cost of child care for Army Families.

 - Wounded Warriors currently assigned to a Warriors in Transition Unit or Battalion (WTU/WTB) or Special Operations Command (SOCOM)

-- Spouses must be working a minimum of 16 hours or enrolled in school
+- Spouses working a minimum of 16 hours or enrolled in school

 Army Fee Assistance Program